prysmaticlabs/prysm/sharding/README.md

 Proposers and collators will interact through a local file system, as peer to peer networking considerations for sharding are still under heavy research.

-We will forego several security considerations that will be critical for testnet and mainnet release for the purposes of demonstration and local network execution as part of the Ruby Release (See: [Security Considerations Not Included in Ruby](#not-included-in-ruby-release)).
+We will forego several security considerations that will be critical for testnet and mainnet release for the purposes of demonstration and local network testing as part of the Ruby Release (See: [Security Considerations Not Included in Ruby](#not-included-in-ruby-release)).

 ETA: To be determined